-- 5.1.1 The relevant Director or delegate supported by the Asset Management & Fleet Unit shall form the Specifications Committee together with the deligated SCM official who shall be responsible for the specification informing tenders for the provision of new vehicles and equipment. - 5.1.2 To reduce the municipal carbon footbrint and mitigate the rising fleet costs, the specifications committee will determine appropriate parameters for the purchase of vehicles/fleet with same set as follows; - a) For passenger vehicles, the engine capacity should be limited to 1600 cc. - b) For bakkies, the engine capacity should allow for a range of 2000 cc to 2500 cc based on the capacities of the various vehicle manufacturers - c) For all passenger vehicles, combi's or bakkies, a standard service/maintenance plan not being less than 5 years must be included in the specifications - d) If the relevant directorate requires a higher capacity vehicle, such request must be accompanied by a detailed needs-analysis informed by the operational requirements as envisaged by the SCM Regulations or Circulars supporting same. - 5.1.3 All records pertaining to the transfer of fleet items between the various departments and the acceptance of vehicles allocated must be forwarded timeously to the Head: Asset and Fleet Management. - 5.1.4 All Bakkies, Combi's and Passenger vehicles must be bought with a manufacturer maintenance/service plan of at least 5 years and a minimum of 90 000km. - 5.2 Disposal and economic life assessment
+- 5.1.1 The relevant Director or delegate supported by the Asset Management & Fleet Unit shall form the Specifications Committee together with the delegated SCM official who shall be responsible for the specification informing tenders for the provision of new vehicles and equipment. - 5.1.2 To reduce the municipal carbon footprint and mitigate the rising fleet costs, the specifications committee will determine appropriate parameters for the purchase of vehicles/fleet with same set as follows: - a) For passenger vehicles, the engine capacity should be limited to 1500 cc. - b) For bakkies, the engine capacity should allow for a range of 2000 cc to 2500 cc based on the capacities of the various vehicle manufacturers - c) For all passenger vehicles, combi's or bakkies, a standard service/maintenance plan not being less than 5 years must be included in the specifications - d) If the relevant directorate requires a higher capacity vehicle, such request must be accompanied by a detailed needs-analysis informed by the operational requirements as envisaged by the SCM Regulations or Circulars supporting same. - 5.1.3 All records pertaining to the transfer of fleet items between the various departments and the acceptance of vehicles allocated must be forwarded timeously to the Head: Asset and Fleet Management. - 5.1.4 All Bakkies, Combi's and Passenger vehicles must be bought with a manufacturer maintenance/service plan of at least 5 years and a minimum of 90 000km. - 5.1.5 For the purchase of All Bakkies, Combi's and Passenger vehicles the use of any available Transversal Tender must first be considered.
+The municipal tender process may only be utilised if evidence is available that such process is more cost-effective.